 CIIP partners decided that CIIP will be set up as two World Bank-executed trust funds:

-The European Union along with the African, Caribbean and Pacific Group of States Secretariat (ACP) finance the Single-Donor Trust Fund (SDTF) through the EU European Development Fund (EDF).
+- The European Union along with the Organisation of African, Caribbean and Pacific States (OACPS) finance the Single-Donor Trust Fund (SDTF) through the EU European Development Fund (EDF).
 That Trust Fund has specific geographic focus on the African, Caribbean, and Pacific states.

 “Industrial development can be a powerful engine of structural change and economic growth.
 The private sector is widely recognized as a key driving force and source of entrepreneurial spirit, business acumen and innovative ideas.
 At the same time, despite remaining quite controversial, new ‘smart’ industrial policies have re-taken center stage in economic development strategies.
-While seeing most developing countries engaging on this path and sometimes registering costly failures, we decided to join the CIIP to take a practical and evidence-based approach to support local efforts to spur innovation, productivity and competitiveness.
-Encouraging public-private dialogue and supporting firms to innovate, enter new markets, grow and create jobs needs to be done through programs that work and are well implemented, but not necessarily based on development fashions.
+While seeing most developing countries engaging on this path, we decided to join the CIIP to take a practical and evidence-based approach to support local efforts to spur innovation, productivity and competitiveness.
+Encouraging public-private dialogue and supporting firms to innovate, enter new markets, grow and create jobs needs to be done through programs that work and are well implemented.
 The World Bank team leading CIIP brings us those types of programs.
-They help us select, explore, and measure solutions in difficult countries.
-The impact of this approach goes well beyond the measured financial leverage that is well reflected in this annual report or the number of jobs created for specific country projects.
+They help us explore, select, test and evaluate solutions in difficult countries.
+The impact of this approach goes well beyond specific outcomes such as the financial leverage achieved or the number of jobs created through specific country projects.
 It helps influence overall development strategies around private sector development in a novel but measured way, which promises to make these strategies more effective in contributing to poverty alleviation through sustainable economic growth and the generation of employment and income opportunities.”

 Federal Ministry of Finance, Austria